andymeneely/squib/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install squib

 Note: Squib has some native dependencies, such as [Cairo](https://github.com/rcairo/rcairo), [Pango](http://ruby-gnome2.sourceforge.jp/hiki.cgi?Pango%3A%3ALayout), and [Nokogiri](http://nokogiri.org/), which all require DevKit to compile C code.
 This is usually not painful, but on some setups can cause headaches.
-For Windows users, I *strongly* recommend using the *non-*64 bit RubyInstaller at http://rubyinstaller.org/
+For Windows users, I *strongly* recommend using the *non-*64 bit RubyInstaller at http://rubyinstaller.org.
+For Mac, I recommend using [rvm](https://rvm.io).

 ## Getting Started